HL7/davinci-deqm/input/pagecontent/change-notes.md

-The Data Exchange For Quality Measures Implementation Guide was developed under the  [Davinci Project](#)
+The Data Exchange For Quality Measures Implementation Guide was developed under the [Da Vinci] Project.

 ### Changes and Updates for version 0.2.0